Charles I. D. Looff: Rhode Island years

-In 1886, Colonel George Boyden established an amusement park named Crescent Park in Riverside, Rhode Island, on 50 acre overlooking Narragansett Bay.
+In 1886, Colonel George Boyden established an amusement park named Crescent Park in Riverside, Rhode Island on 50 acre overlooking Narragansett Bay.
 Boyden commissioned Charles I. D. Looff to build a large carousel at the head of a 400 ft pier that received throngs of people from the steamboats that cruised up and down the bay.
 Crescent Park became known as "the Coney Island of the East" during this time.

-In 1895, Looff built a larger and more elaborate carousel overlooking the midway.
-This beautiful ride contains 61 horses, 1 camel, 2 single chariots, and 2 double chariots.
+In 1895, Looff built a larger and more elaborate carousel overlooking the midway which contains 61 horses, one camel, two single chariots, and two double chariots.
 He used this ride as a showpiece for prospective buyers to choose the types of carved horses for their machines.
-Looff built his workshop adjoining the carousel.
-Here he would produce many merry-go-rounds for amusement parks in New England and across the United States.
-Looff's daughter, Helen, and her husband Charles Simmons bought the ride from Looff's widow's estate in 1930.
-This carousel, now owned by the city of East Providence, Rhode Island, has been fully restored, is still operating in its original location and was placed on the National Register of Historic Places in 1976.
+Looff built his workshop adjoining the carousel where he produced many merry-go-rounds for amusement parks in New England and across the United States.
+His daughter Helen and her husband Charles Simmons bought the ride from Looff's widow's estate in 1930.
+This carousel is now owned by the city of East Providence, Rhode Island and has been fully restored.
+It is still operating in its original location and was placed on the National Register of Historic Places in 1976.

 In 1985, the Rhode Island General Assembly proclaimed the carousel as the "State Jewel of American Folk Art".
-In 1987, the National Park Service designated the carousel as a National Historic Landmark.
+In 1987, the National Park Service designated it as a National Historic Landmark.

-Charles Looff's son, Charles Jr., worked in the shop carving saddles and chariots for his father.
-In 1920, young Charles purchased Crescent Park and operated it until his death in 1925 at age 44.
-Charles Jr. built an excursion boat, which he named the Miss Looff in honor of his sister, Anna, which cruised the waters of Narragansett Bay, bringing customers from Providence and Newport, Rhode Island, to Crescent Park.
-Charles Jr. married Emma Simmons, the sister of Charles Simmons, who had married Helen Looff.
+Looff's son Charles Jr. worked in the shop carving saddles and chariots for his father.
+In 1920, he purchased Crescent Park and operated it until his death in 1925 at age 44.
+He built an excursion boat which he named the Miss Looff in honor of his sister Anna.
+This boat cruised the waters of Narragansett Bay, bringing customers to Crescent Park from Providence and Newport, Rhode Island.

-In the early 1900s, Looff built carousels and figure-8 roller coasters for the Texas and Oklahoma state fairs.

-In 1909, Charles I. D. Looff built a beautiful carousel with 54 horses and presented it to his daughter, Emma, as a wedding present, when she married Louis Vogel.
+In the early 1900s, Looff built carousels and figure-eight roller coasters for the Texas and Oklahoma state fairs.
+In 1909, he built a carousel with 54 horses and presented it to his daughter Emma as a wedding present.
 The ride was installed at Natatorium Park in Spokane, Washington.
 This ride has been restored and operates today at Riverfront Park in Spokane.